-The Gobi is the largest desert region in Asia.
-It covers area in China and southern Mongolia.
-The desert basins of the Gobi are bounded by the Altai Mountains and the grasslands and steppes of Mongolia on the north, by the Tibetan Plateau to the southwest, and by the North China Plain to the southeast.
-The Gobi is made up of several distinct ecological and geographic regions based on variations in climate and topography.
-This desert is the fourth largest in the world.
+The Gobi Desert is Asia’s largest desert region.
+It encompasses parts of China and Mongolia’s south.
+The Gobi Desert is bordered on the north by the Altai Mountains and Mongolian grasslands and steppes, on the southwest by the Tibetan Plateau, and on the southeast by the North China Plain.
+Based on climate and geography, the Gobi is divided into several separate ecological and geographic zones.
+This desert is the world’s fourth largest.

-The Gobi is most notable in history as part of the great Mongol Empire, and as the location of several important cities along the Silk Road.
+The Gobi is best known in history as a component of the great Mongol Empire and as the site of several significant Silk Road cities.

-The Gobi measures over 1,500 km from southwest to northeast and 800 km from north to south.
-The desert is widest in the west.
-It occupies an arc of land 1,295,000 km2 (500,002 sq m) in area, making it fourth largest in the world and Asia’s largest.
-Much of the Gobi is not sandy but is covered with bare rock.
+The Gobi is 1,500 kilometers long from southwest to northeast and 800 kilometers long from north to south.
+In the west, the desert is the most expansive.
+It covers an area of 1,295,000 km2 (500,002 sq m), making it the fourth largest in the world and the largest in Asia.
+Much of the Gobi is covered in bare rock rather than sand.

-The Gobi Desert is a cold desert, and it is not uncommon to see frost and occasionally snow on its dunes.
-Besides being quite far north, it is also roughly 900 meters above sea level, which further contributes to its low temperatures.
-An average of approximately 194 millimetres of rain falls per year in the Gobi.
-Additional moisture reaches parts of the Gobi in winter as snow is blown by the wind from the Siberian Steppes.
-These winds cause the Gobi to reach extremes of temperature ranging from – 40°C in winter to +50°C in summer.
-The climate of the Gobi is one of great extremes, combined with rapid changes of temperature, not only through the year but even within 24 hours (by as much as 40 °C).
+The Gobi Desert is a frigid desert, and frost and snow are widespread on its dunes.
+Aside from being far north, it is also about 900 meters above sea level, contributing to the cold temperatures.
+The Gobi receives about 194 mm of rain each year on average.
+In the winter, snow blown from the Siberian Steppes reaches portions of the Gobi, providing additional moisture.
+The Gobi has temperature ranges ranging from – 40°C in the winter to +50°C in the summer due to these winds.
+The Gobi climate is one of enormous extremes, with fast temperature variations not only throughout the year, but even within 24 hours (by up to 40 degrees Celsius).

-Although the southeast monsoons reach the southeast parts of the Gobi, the area throughout this region is generally characterized by extreme dryness, especially during the winter.
+Despite the fact that the southeast monsoons reach the Gobi’s southeast regions, the region is marked by extreme dryness, especially during the winter.